 High traffic volume requires a lot of concentration

-Well, Wirth regularly talks about the on-board microphone with his passengers, wishes them a nice day despite or because of the weather, points out detours or is happy with them that his wife is driving past him again.
-This communicative and relaxed manner is well received by customers - in the social media Peter Wirth is a real star who is regularly asked for selfies.
-“This kind of contact maintenance is simply fun for me.
-Even then, when the driver's cab wasn't separated from the rest of the car by a door, I enjoyed talking to my passengers - even if that's actually forbidden“, says Peter Wirth and turns on his Bahnbabo grin.
+We regularly speak to his passengers via the on-board microphone, wishing them a nice day despite or because of the weather, pointing out detours or rejoicing with them that once again his wife is driving past him.
+This communicative and relaxed manner goes down well with customers - on social media, Peter Wirth is a real star who is regularly asked for selfies.
+"I simply enjoy this kind of socialising.
+Even back then, when the driver's cab wasn't separated from the rest of the carriage by a door, I enjoyed talking to my passengers - even if that's actually forbidden," says Peter Wirth, snapping his Bahnbabo grin.

-„I prefer to ride the Line 11 from Fechenheim to Höchst - that's real life“, he says about the line where his abilities as a conflict mediator have been in demand from time to time.
-"If someone in the tram doesn't behave or refuses to take his feet off the seat, I'll show him my balancing act.
-After that I have his respect because he notices that I am a stable guy...
-Heike Wirth also has nothing against a chat with her passengers - but she takes it easier in the driver's cab than her husband.
-"My favourite lines are the 15 or the 18 - preferably on Sundays when it's nice and quiet“, she says.
-After work Heike Wirth likes to finish off the evening with a load of wool bob from which she, as her husband credibly assures us, makes true knitting works of art.
+."My favorite thing to do is to ride Line 11 from Fechenheim to Höchst - that's real life," he says of that line, where his skills as a conflict mediator have been called upon from time to time.
+"If someone doesn't behave in the tram or refuses to take his feet off the seat, I sometimes show him my splits.
+After that I have his respect because he realizes that I'm a stable guy."
+Heike Wirth also doesn't mind a chat with her passengers - but she takes it easier in the driver's cab than her husband.
+"My favourite lines are the 15 or the 18 - preferably on Sundays when it's nice and quiet," she says.
+Afterwards, Heike Wirth likes to finish off the evening with a load of woolen balls, from which, her husband credibly assures her, she makes veritable works of knitting art.